This guide illustrates how to search for what is available in any given city.

 The term ``BDSM,'' as used here, includes a wide variety of consensual activities ranging from the erotic application of ``pain'' to a willing recipient, to erotic role playing (e.g. Dominance and Submission), to bondage and sensory deprivation.

-To find clubs and organizations devoted to BDSM play in your area, first try the following customized Google search (where you replace [CITY] with the name of your city):
+To find clubs and organizations devoted to BDSM play in your area, try the following customized Google search (where you replace [CITY] with the name of your city):

 For more information on BDSM practice and safety, start with the current editions of The New Bottoming Book (by Dossie Easton and Janet Hardy), Sensuous Magic (by Patrick Califia), or Screw the Roses, Send Me the Thorns (by Philip Miller and Molly Devon); from there, you can move on to some of the more specialized books published by Greenery Press.